javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 HTML specification
 : Describes the HTML language (e.g. tags) and also the BOM (browser object model) -- various browser functions: `setTimeout`, `alert`, `location` and so on, see <https://html.spec.whatwg.org>.
 It takes the DOM specification and extends it with many additional properties and methods.

+Additionally, some classes are described separately at <https://spec.whatwg.org/>.

+Please note these links, as there's so much stuff to learn it's impossible to cover and remember everything.

+When you'd like to read about a property or a method, the Mozilla manual at <https://developer.mozilla.org/en-US/search> is also a nice resource, but the corresponding spec may be better: it's more complex and longer to read, but will make your fundamental knowledge sound and complete.

+To find something, it's often convenient to use an internet search "WHATWG [term]" or "MDN [term]", e.g <https://google.com?q=whatwg+localstorage>, <https://google.com?q=mdn+localstorage>.

 Now we'll get down to learning DOM, because the document plays the central role in the UI.

-Please note the links above, as there's so much stuff to learn it's impossible to cover and remember everything.

-When you'd like to read about a property or a method, the Mozilla manual at <https://developer.mozilla.org/en-US/search> is a nice resource, but reading the corresponding spec may be better: it's more complex and longer to read, but will make your fundamental knowledge sound and complete.